- About BJSS

 BJSS successfully managed and engineered a major programme to digitise its practical driving test, replacing a heavily manual process with a fully automated system that enables improved service delivery, reliability, performance and resilience.

-The practical driving test ensures that candidates can drive confidently and safely in different road and traffic conditions.
+The practical driving test ensures that candidates can drive safely and responsibly in different road and traffic conditions.
 Nearly two million are carried out every year.

-The test, a paper-based process that remained largely unchanged since its introduction in 1934, relied on examiners completing and making hand-written notes on pre-printed forms.
-Over time, and as the volume of driving tests increased, this paper-based system became a time-consuming, costly and error-prone process.
-It created extensive service and operational delays with substantial back-office administration burdens becoming common.
+The test, a paper-based process which remained largely unchanged since its introduction in 1934, relied on examiners completing and making hand-written notes on pre-printed forms and journals.
+Over time, and as the volume of driving tests increased, this paper-based system created a substantial burden on back-office administration.

 The paper-based driving test report, which was no longer fit for purpose, was identified as a key transformation priority.